 To put this into perspective, donation of Sean’s time is the equivalent of providing 12 desperately needed respite sessions for Gloucestershire’s young children who are life limited and life threatened.

 All of the James Hopkin Trust team see Sean as a friend and look forward to his visits, he will always be welcome here and having him around has been an absolute pleasure for us all.
 Thank you so much to everyone at R&W Civil Engineering for coming into James Hopkins Trust and genuinely making a difference.”

 The Hampshire and Isle of Wight Air Ambulance (HIOWAA) is our corporate charity.

-For every near miss raised, we donate £1 to the charity.
+For every close call raised, we donate £1 to the charity.
 We also raise funds through staff activities and events such local running and walking events, cake sales and individual sponsored initiatives.
 To find out more about the great work that HIOWAA do, please visit their website here.

 We welcome requests for help from our local communities, please contact us at firstname.lastname@example.org with information about your cause or charity and the assistance needed.